gracetownland/Legal-Aid-Tool/docs/userGuide.md

 ![image](./media/student-ai-assistant.png)

-The student can also click on the notes icon at the bottom left corner, which opens up a yellow legal pad moveable notes pop-up where the students can note signficant details of the particular case:
+The student can also click on the notes icon at the bottom left corner, which opens up a yellow legal pad moveable notes pop-up where the students can note significant details of the particular case:

 ![image](./media/student-notes.jpg)